jonahkagan/gcal2when2meet/src/contents/index.md

 gcal2when2meet
 </a>

+Then go to any when2meet, log in to the when2meet with your name, and then click the bookmark.
+A popup message will ask you to authorize access to your Google Calendar.
+(You may need to turn off your popup blocker.)

+Any calendars that are hidden on your Google Calendar won't be imported.

-Alternatively, make a browser bookmark with the following code as the url:
+If you don't like dragging, you can make a browser bookmark with the following code as the url:

 ```
 javascript:(function(){document.body.appendChild(document.createElement(
 'script')).src='https://raw.github.com/jonahkagan/gcal2when2meet/master/
 gcal2when2meet.js';})();
 ```

-Then go to any when2meet, log in to the when2meet with your name, and then click the bookmark.

-Any calendars that are hidden on your Google Calendar won't be imported.

 ### Plans for the Future